seflless/create-vscode-editor/README.md

 ### Todos
  - Register create-vscode-editor.
 Running it would be
-  - `yarn create vscode-editor custom-editor`
+  - `yarn create vscode-editor my-editor`
  - Make it follow the `yarn create` / create-react-app approach for easily quickly creating a new project
   - https://classic.yarnpkg.com/en/docs/cli/create
   - https://classic.yarnpkg.com/blog/2017/05/12/introducing-yarn/